Apple Carplay & Android Auto on Linux

 How it works

-LIVI does not implement CarPlay itself.
+LIVI does not implement Carplay itself.
 It relies on compatible USB dongles that handle the CarPlay protocol.
 These dongles usually ship with a questionable Android app — and because we love Linux ❤️ and value our sanity, we decided to build a solution instead.

 A fully native implementation is technically possible, but legally messy.
 Using existing dongles keeps those hurdles on the hardware manufacturers' side.